k2view-academy/K2View-Academy/articles/38_reports/07_report_viewer.md

 <img src="images/06_open_report.png" style="zoom:80%;" />

-Selecting the report name and clicking submit generates the report preview.
+Selecting the report name and submitting it, generates the report preview.
 If the report has a parameter, you will be prompted to provide the value:

 ![](images/06_open_report_preview.png)